ItelSunday/database-i-challenge/BasicQueriesTutorial.md

 - WHERE CustomerID = '11';

 ### List orders descending by the order date.
 The order with date 1997-02-12 should be at the top.
--SELECT OrderDate
+- SELECT OrderDate
--FROM Orders
+- FROM Orders
--ORDER BY '1997-02-12' DESC;
+- ORDER BY '1997-02-12' DESC;

 ### Find all suppliers who have names longer than 20 characters.
 You can use length(SupplierName) to get the length of the name.
 Returns 11 records.
--SELECT SupplierName
+- SELECT SupplierName
--FROM Suppliers
+- FROM Suppliers
--WHERE LENGTH(SupplierName)>=20;
+- WHERE LENGTH(SupplierName)>=20;

 ### Find all customers that include the word "market" in the name.
 Should return 4 records.
--SELECT * FROM Customers
+- SELECT * FROM Customers
--WHERE CustomerName LIKE('%market%');
+- WHERE CustomerName LIKE('%market%');